 We assessed the time resolution using a CDC test chamber during a dedicated test-beam campaign.
-The campaign was conducted at the AR Test Beam Line, KEK, in November 2022 with a \sim 3 GeV electron beam.
+The campaign was conducted at the AR Test Beam Line, KEK, in November 2022 with an \sim 3-GeV electron beam.
 Figure 5.24 provides an illustration of the beam test setup.
 The chamber configuration is outlined as follows: